 - We do not offer degree courses.
+Our qualifications are Diplomas or Certificate levels.

 - Paralegals are not being employed as cheaper replacements for Barristers and Solicitors so their level of competency does not need to equate with that of qualified lawyers.